Lufei-Yu/ITAI-2376-Deep-Learning-Artificial-Intelligence/README.md

 Throughout this repository, you will find projects, assignments, experiments, and implementations covering key AI concepts such as:

-Fundamentals of Artificial Intelligence
+Fundamentals of Artificial Intelligence;

-Machine Learning algorithms and model development Neural Networks and Deep Learning Architectures Natural Language Processing (NLP)
+Machine Learning algorithms and model development;

+Neural Networks and Deep Learning Architectures;

+Natural Language Processing (NLP);

-Computer Vision
+Computer Vision;

-Model training, evaluation, and optimization Real-world AI applications and problem-solving
+Model training, evaluation, and optimization;

+Real-world AI applications and problem-solving.

 The purpose of this repository is to document coursework, showcase practical implementations, and demonstrate hands-on experience with tools and frameworks commonly used in the AI industry.